lgnbhl/BFS/README.md

 The current development version of BFS allows the user to choose the language in which the downloaded dataset is translated (only in German on CRAN).
+It allows also to force the download.
 Be sure to check it out!

 Usage
 -----